-How much does it wind you up that you even have to chase sales prospects to place the order once you’ve done all the hard work?
+How much does it wind you up that you even have to chase sales prospects so hard to return the order once you’ve done all the hard work…and even got their verbal sign off?

 Once you’ve gone though the whole sales cycle.